Has the Monterey Car Week Madness Peaked?

 Porsche 718 RSK center seater didn’t sell.

 The usual eight-figure cars from the top of the Ferrari collector car market didn’t show up either — they ran out of guts or gas.
-That’s mostly why total sales in dollars were down by a third, proving emphatically a downward trend from a peak in 2014 just as the U.S. dollar started to plunge.
+That’s mostly why total sales in dollars were down by a third, proving emphatically a downward trend from a peak in 2014 just as the U.S. dollar started to gain strength.

 But the lower half of the market still brought joy to many.
 About 70 percent of the five- and six-figure cars found new owners.
 Good, that is the sweet spot of our hobby after all.